frank-weindel/ScriptCaddy/CONTRIBUTING.md

 ## Build executable for current OS

-ScriptCaddy uses Electron Builder in order to build executable packages/installers for all platforms.
+ScriptCaddy uses Electron Forge in order to build executable packages/installers for all platforms.
 This command builds it for your current OS.

 ```
-npm run release
+npm run make
 ```

 ## Unit Testing